derrickauyoung/derrickauyoung/README.md

 [![LinkedIn: derrick-auyoung](https://img.shields.io/badge/derrick-auyoung-0956162?style=flat-square&logo=LinkedIn&logoColor=white&labelColor=blue&color=blue&link=https://www.linkedin.com/in/derrick-auyoung-0956162/)](https://www.linkedin.com/in/derrick-auyoung-0956162/)
  [![IMDB: Derrick Auyoung](https://img.shields.io/badge/Derrick-Auyoung?style=flat-square&logo=imdb&labelColor=grey&color=yellow&link=https://www.imdb.com/name/nm1652099)](https://www.imdb.com/name/nm1652099)

+<p><h3>Exploring the intersection of AI, animation, and real-time production</h3> Amongst a sea of challenges in the Visual Effects Animation pipeline, from import/export to presentation renders, my professional focus also included productizing ML research into usable workflows (e.g., <i>Avatar: The Way of Water</i> <a href="https://www.dgp.toronto.edu/projects/animatomy/animatomy.pdf">Facial System</a>, <i>Kingdom of the Planet of the Apes</i> mocap search).
+The repos in my github account reflect my personal R&D experiments with generative models, real-time pipelines, and workflow integration.</p>

 <p>My official journey into programming began in 1999 where I studied Computer Science at UCLA (go bruins!), but my fascination with code started in the early days of the interwebs, where I taught myself HTML and building personal web pages.
 At University, I pulled all-nighters writing in C and C++.

 Today, I am most comfortable in python, can find my way around C++, and am dipping my pinky toe into learning how machine (deep) learning works.
 I just <b>love</b> learning!
 I've dabbled in a bit of React/Javascript, and run-time animation programming (and math!) for game engines, including Unreal.
 And most recently, I've started experimenting with ComfyUI workflows in my endless pursuit of creative enablement.</p>

 <p><i>But first</i> a bit of background...</p>